Donald W. Zacharias: Mississippi State University

 Zacharias' 12 years leading the university is the second-longest tenure at Mississippi's flagship land-grant institution's 130-year history, ranking only behind Stephen D. Lee's 19-year stint as the first president of the university.
 Zacharias retired following the Fall 1997 semester at the age of 62 due to his being diagnosed with multiple sclerosis.
 During his tenure enrollment rose to Mississippi's highest at almost 16,000.
 African-American enrollment more than doubled to 2,200, making up 15 percent of the student body, the highest percentage among SEC schools.
-Upon his retirement from MSU, Zacharias said: "I saw things in Mississippi State University that others might not have seen.
+Upon his retirement from Mississippi State University, Zacharias said: "I saw things in Mississippi State University that others might not have seen.
 I felt that I had made the right decision to be at this university because I liked both what it stood for and its overall character.
 I liked its mission, and I liked the students and alumni.
 I saw the potential."
 The Donald Zacharias Graduate Teaching Assistant of the Year Award is named for him and The annual Donald W. Zacharias Distinguished Staff Awards, given to professional or support staff employees at Mississippi State, were established in his honor in 2013.
 The Zacharias Housing Village, made up of 4 residence halls, was named in his honor in 2008.

 Western Kentucky University

-Zacharias became president at WKU following the retirement of Dero Downing in 1979.
-Zacharias Hall, a three-story residence hall built in 1992 on the WKU campus that houses 206 upperclassmen and women, is named after Dr. Zacharias.
+Zacharias became president at Western Kentucky University following the retirement of Dero Downing in 1979.
+Zacharias Hall, a three-story residence hall built in 1992 on the Western Kentucky University campus that houses 206 upperclassmen and women, is named after Dr. Zacharias.